memextech/nextjs-firebase-template/setup_checklist.md

 - [ ] Connect to GitHub - Link local and remote repositories

 ## Firebase Setup
-- [x] Create Firebase project - Set up a new project in Firebase Console (FullstackTemplate)
+- [x] Create Firebase project - Set up a new project in Firebase Console (fullstacktemplate)
 - [x] Enable Authentication - Turn on user authentication service
 - [x] Add web app - Register your application with Firebase
 - [x] Copy config values - Get Firebase credentials for your app